aklump/drupal_usage_cron/README.md

 ## Summary

-Fires a cron hook only when the website is receiving requests at no more often than a specified period of time.
+Fires a hook only when the website is receiving requests at no more often than a specified period of time.

-This is in contrast to a system cron which runs based on the clock, regardless if the site is being used.
-This module was built specifically to allow for backups of the database during development, but only if the site is being used.
+This is in contrast to a system cron which generally runs based on the clock, regardless if the site is being used.
+This module was built specifically to allow for backups of the database during development, but only if the site was being used to minimize the backup process and storage.

-Differs from the Automated Cron module in that it does not fire `hook_cron` and therefor allows for a different set of tasks.
+This module differs from the Automated Cron module (which also gets trigger by HTTP requests) in that it does not fire `hook_cron`, but rather `hook_usage_cron` and therefor allows for a different set of tasks to be scheduled to run.

+This module does not affect or interact with the normal cron jobs.

 ## Configuration